Wazab-75/RISC-V-Team4/doc/personal_statements/ivy_statement.md

 );
 ```

-One of the challenges I faced was implementing the large number of instructions and complex logic while maintaining a clean and readable design.
+One challenge I faced was implementing the large number of instructions and complex logic while maintaining a clean and readable design.
 I utilized case statements to organize and differentiate between various instructions, determining their respective outputs and how they interact with the ALU and program counter (PC).
 By using nested case statements and adopting better syntax, I made the implementation more concise.

  Developing this module deepened my understanding of the CPU's capabilities and the types of instructions it can execute.
 Additionally, I understood better how the modules coalesce to form a working CPU, which has furthered my interest for instruction architecture.
 For instance, the MemWrite output connects to the data memory module as a write-enable signal, which is set to 1 only for S-type (store) instructions, ensuring data is stored in memory.